codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-free-on-GitHub-pages/index.md

 At this point, all there is left to do is to upload some content to your new Blob storage `$web` container.

-As a mess-around, create an `index.html` locally with some simple HTML in it which we'll use for testing shortly.
+As a mess-around, create a file named `index.html` locally with some simple HTML in it which we'll use for testing shortly.
 Install [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) and sign in with your Azure AD account with the subscription that holds your new storage account.

 ```html
 <html>